-Case Background
+Background

-Florida Power & Light Company ("FPL" or "the Company") has an existing contract for the purchase of firm capacity and energy from the Solid Waste Authority of Palm Beach County (SWA or "the Authority"), which was executed in January 1987 ("Original Contract") and approved by the Commission for cost recovery purposes by Order No. 17753, issued June 26, 1987, in Docket No. 870173-EI, In re: Petition of Florida Power & Light Company for approval of separately negotiated contract for purchase of firm capacity and energy with the Palm Beach County Solid Waste Authority.
-The Original Contract provided for 47.5 MW of firm capacity to
+Florida Power & Light Company ("FPL" or "the Company") has an existing contract for the purchase of firm capacity and energy from the Solid Waste Authority of Palm Beach County (SWA or "the Authority"), which was executed in January 1987 ("Original Contract") and that we approved for cost recovery purposes in Order No. 17753, issued June 26, 1987, in Docket No. 870173-EI, In re: Petition of Florida Power & Light Company for approval of separately negotiated contract for purchase of firm capacity and energy with the Palm Beach County Solid Waste Authority.
+The Original Contract provided for 47.5 MW of firm capacity to FPL.
+Deliveries of capacity and energy under the Original Contract began on April 1, 1992.
+The Original Contract expires on March 31, 2010.